tsunamishadow/bonusheroes/battlepass.md

 Cast votes in 10 of the 12 weeks - 1000

 Go to Battle Pass > Home > Arcana Vote to make a vote in the ballot, be sure to hit save to make sure they count.
 You only need to vote once.

+Correctly Guess 25 Group Stage Battle Predictions - 1000

+Correctly Guess 10 Main Event Battle Predictions - 1000
+Correctly Guess 30 Main Event Battle Predictions - 2000
+Correctly Guess 50 Main Event Battle Predictions - 5000

+Find a treasure full of fowl in The Underhollow - 500

+Claim the Big Cheese in The Underhollow - 300

+Eliminate 10 other players in The Underhollow - 200
+Eliminate 20 other players in The Underhollow - 300
+Eliminate 30 other players in The Underhollow - 500

+Be the last team standing in The Underhollow - 250
+Win 5 matches of The Underhollow - 500
+Win 10 matches of The Underhollow - 1000